A. J. Hartley: Personal life

 Hartley was born in Preston, Lancashire.
 After his undergraduate degree he lived in Japan where he taught English for two years, travelling extensively throughout Asia.
 He then moved to the United States and obtained Masters and Doctoral degrees in English Literature from Boston University.
 He taught for nine years at the University of West Georgia and became the resident dramaturg for Georgia Shakespeare.
 At present he is the distinguished professor of Shakespeare in the Department of Theatre at the University of North Carolina at Charlotte.
 He is a theatre director and dramaturg, and for 10 years was the editor of the performance journal Shakespeare Bulletin, published by Johns Hopkins University press.
 He is the director of the Shakespeare in Action Center at UNC Charlotte.
 His third novel, What Time Devours, draws on his experiences as an academic and centers on a lost Shakespeare play called Love's Labour's Won.

 He studied Egyptology at Manchester University and worked just outside Jerusalem at a Bronze Age site.
 His mystery/thrillers, which have been USA Today and New York Times bestsellers, reflect this interest in the past, and particularly in the history of culture and ideas.
 Two of his principal characters are Deborah Miller, a Jewish museum curator who lives in Atlanta, and Thomas Knight, a high school English teacher from Evanston, Illinois.
 On April 30, 2019, he was on campus at UNC Charlotte when a gunman killed two students and wounded four others.
 Hartley took shelter with some students until the police declared the situation safe.
 He used this experience in his YA fantasy novel, Impervious, which was published the following year by Falstaff Books, a Charlotte publisher.

-His Youtube channel includes videos on writing and walk-through analyses of songs by Japanese rock bands, notably BabyMetal.
+His YouTube channel includes videos on writing and walk-through analyses of songs by Japanese rock and pop bands, notably Babymetal and Atarashii Gakko!.

-He is married to a Japanese-American medical doctor whom he met when living in Japan, and they have one son.
+He is married to a Japanese-American medical doctor whom he met when living in Japan.
+They have one son.